stealth-tech-startup/hashicorp-vault-ami/README.md

 To use build this AMI, the following will be needed:

-- [Packer][HashiCorp Packer] version 1.8.0 or later installed.
-For more information, see [Installing Packer][Installing Packer] in the Packer documentation.
+- [Packer][Installing Packer] version 1.8.0 or later installed
 - An [AWS account][AWS portal]
-- [Local environment variables for your AWS account][AWS local env variables setup].
+- [Local environment variables for your AWS account][AWS local env variables setup]

 Clone the repository.